A practical guide to selling timing — based on personal priorities, market conditions, and how much certainty you want.

 Many homeowners delay selling while waiting for ideal conditions.
 In practice, timing works best when it aligns with your priorities, flexibility, and tolerance for uncertainty — not just market headlines.

 In reality, that idea doesn’t hold up.
 Markets change, buyer behavior shifts, and personal situations vary widely.
-That’s why advice about the “best” time to sell often conflicts — it’s based on general trends, not individual circumstances.
+Context matters more than the calendar.

 Market Factors That Influence Selling Timing